oliverocean/GPSpi/src/prototype_a/README.md

 ### GPSpi
-Prototype 1: gathers GPS data from a physical sensor and displays it on a console.
+Prototype A: gathers GPS data from a physical sensor and displays it on a console.

 ### Software
 * Written in C and assembly language